flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ),
 ```

-We can fill this extra space using a `FlexibleSpaceBar`, let's explore
+We can fill this extra space using a `FlexibleSpaceBar`.
+Let’s
-that in our next step.
+explore that in the next step.